UnusualBoyee/URL/README.md

 # URL
 Extract "HTTP/S URLS from FILE.

-Can be modified and redistributed.
+Can be modified and distributed.
 Without anyone's permission.

 # COMPILE
 gcc main.c